Ma-Pe-Ma/Betting-Competition/ReadMe.md

 * Logging

 * How to backup POSTGRES database
-* Check if flaskscheduler works with heroku
+* Check if flaskscheduler works with Heroku
 * Gmail API description + test

 * DDNS for self-hosting (remark42)